Martin boundaries and asymptotic behavior of branching random walks: Proofs

 \subsection{Proof of Theorem \ref{thm:general-bz-bdary}}

-The auxiliary process $\{\mathbb{U}_n^x(\cdot )\}_n $ is, in general, a BRW with infinitely many types.
-BRWs with countably many types are yet not well understood, and only recently Hautphenne et al., and Bertacchi et al.\ (cf.\ e.g.\ \cite{HautphenneEtAl} and \cite{BertacchiZuccaAndFriends} and references therein) managed to shed some light into such a difficult topic.
+The auxiliary process $\{\mathbb{U}_n^x\}_n $ is, in general, a BRW with infinitely many types.
+BRWs with countably many types are yet not well understood, and only recently Hautphenne et al., and Bertacchi et al.\ (see e.g.\ \cite{HautphenneEtAl} and \cite{BertacchiZuccaAndFriends} and references therein) managed to shed some light into such a difficult topic.
 However, for $\mathcal{F}$-BRWs, one can prove several useful results.
-A particular case that we are interested in, is when $U$ is transitive, which means that the number if types of the BRW induced by $U$ is only one.
-Then, for all vertices $x\in U$ define
+A particular case that we are interested in, is when $U$ is such that $\sum_{y \in U} p(x,y)=\bz$ does not depend on $x \in U$, which means that, the global behavior of the BRW induced by $U$ is the same as the global behavior of a BRW with just one type.
+Then, for all vertices $x\in U$ the following quantity $ \widetilde{m}_{x}:=\Ebrw \left [\sum_{w \in U}\mathbb{U}_{1}^x(w) \right ] = \m \sum_{y\in U }p_U(x,y) $ does not depend on $x$, that is $\widetilde{m}_{x}=\m \bz$ for all $x$.
+As an example, consider the case when $P_U$ is transitive.
+We are now able to prove Theorem \ref{thm:general-bz-bdary}.